 This is my older daughter’s favorite style.
 Of course, she loves rasam, in general as well.
 I add more toor dal than the original version for my kids.
 Adjust the seasoning based on your taste and family requirements.

-I hope you give this a try and do send me your comments down below or at my blog Facebook page.
+I hope you give this a try and do send me your comments down below.
 As always, I look forward to hearing from you.